bieli/posts-counts-stats--wp-plugin/README.md

 Display yearly and monthly posts counts in WordPress admin settings in a hierarchical format.

+There are links on count number with redirect to posts list and filter for particular year and month, so you can review posts from selected year and month.

 ## How to install inside Wordpress

 1. Create a new folder in your wp-content/plugins directory, e.g., posts-counts-stats.